ikyawthetpaing/ikyawthetpaing/README.md

 ## Skills

-- Proficient in C/C++ and Rust
+- Proficient in C/C++, Python and TypeScript
-- Experience with NextJS, React Native, and Firebase
+- Experience with NextJS, React Native (Expo), and Vue.js
-- Familiar with NodeJS, GraphQL, and Python
+- Familiar with Node.js, MongoDB, SQL and AWS

 ## Projects

 - [Voxellax](https://github.com/ikyawthetpaing/voxellax) - Voxellax is a comprehensive e-commerce platform built specifically for digital products.
 With a sleek and user-friendly interface, Voxellax allows users to discover, purchase, and manage a wide range of digital products conveniently.
+- [Euolingo](https://github.com/ikyawthetpaing/euolingo.git) - Euolingo is a playful language learning app, a Duolingo alternative.
+Built with React Native, Expo, and Firebase for a fun and interactive language learning experience.
 - [Nexus](https://github.com/ikyawthetpaing/nexus.git) - Nexus is a cutting-edge social media application, meticulously crafted by a solo developer, bringing you the latest in React Native and Firebase technology.
 With Nexus, connect with friends, share your life's moments, and explore a world of seamless interaction.
-- [Nova-API](https://github.com/ikyawthetpaing/nova-api.git) - Nova-API is dedicated to developing and maintaining the API infrastructure that powers our innovative services.
-With a focus on scalability, performance, and user-friendly interactions, Nova-API is the backbone of our platform, enabling seamless communication between clients and our backend services.
+- [Syncloud](https://github.com/ikyawthetpaing/syncloud.git) - Syncloud is dedicated to developing and maintaining the API infrastructure that powers our innovative services.
+With a focus on scalability, performance, and user-friendly interactions, Syncloud is the backbone of our platform, enabling seamless communication between clients and our backend services.

 ## Certifications